All Episodes

 I mean, Chavez came here today and threatened us on our own soil.

-They are they Are given endless respect.
+They are given endless respect.

 They are treated with decorum and politeness.